Buildings vs Contents insurance

 BedroomBed, wardrobe, clothing, jewelleryUnder-valuing clothing and jewellery

-OfficeLaptop, PC, printer, booksWork equipment above limits, specialist equipment
+OfficeLaptop, PC, printer, booksWork equipment above limits, specialist gear

 GardenGarden furniture, tools, bikesOften excluded or severely limited outside